Estimated reading time: 8 minutes

 Issues With Fiber Cement As Garage Door Jambs

 Now for the header, on a single garage bay the 12’ will cover, but again will leave you with a 2’-4’ scrap.
-This means that for the average single bay garage door you have to buy three pieces that come out to 36 lineal feet of material and then throw away 12’ or one whole piece-that’s crazy!
+Therefore, this means that for the average single bay garage door you have to buy three pieces that come out to 36 lineal feet of material and then throw away 12’ or one whole piece-that’s crazy!

 For this application, the length structure is less than optimal.
-Chances are the garage wrap will probably win the battle of the mirror that got too close, but the fender or blade deck on the mower will most likely will cause a chip or crack.
+Chances are the garage wrap will probably win the battle of the mirror that got too close, but a fender or blade deck on the mower most likely will cause a chip or crack.

 OSB trim products for Garage Door Jambs

 OSB trim products solve some of the length structure issues that fiber cement brings to the table.
-But they also bring their own draw backs.
+But they also bring their own drawbacks.

 Main Issues With OSB Garage Door Jambs

 For starters, the edge of the garage door jamb liner is exposed all the way around to the weather.
 Which leaves a porous butt end tightly to a woodgrain embossed face at the top of the jamb.
-Which isn’t the best look to begin with.
+This isn’t the best look to begin with.